x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/add-or-remove-an-address-list.md

 For detailed syntax and parameter information, see [Set-OfflineAddressBook](https://technet.microsoft.com/library/1221dda7-1923-4fec-a756-7540e18ae9f9.aspx).

-### Use the Shell to remove an address list from an OAB
+### Use Exchange Online PowerShell to remove an address list from an OAB

 To remove an address list from an OAB, simply omit that address list from the list of address lists.
 This example, in which you have AddressList1, AddressList2, and AddressList3, removes AddressList3.